haramori/rhme3/Preparation/BBB_CAN_setup.md

 Note: Unlike making UART connections, connect RX on the BBB to RX on a CAN transciever, likewise matching TX to TX.

 Wiring CAN bus is beyond the scope of this article.
 There are plenty of resources out there that describe how to do this.
-It basically involves twisted pair wiring, matching high and low differential lines, and termination resistors.
+It basically involves twisted pair wiring, matching up high and low differential lines, and termination resistors.

 Once you get everything connected, it should look something like this.